shangerxin/autoinsight/README.md

 # Introduction
 autoinsight is a UI automation library for window.
 It is aim to provide simplified workflow to the automation developers to help them create a easy to maintain and robust test scripts.

-It is focus on Windows in the first release.
+It is focus on Windows in the recent releases.
 It will be migrate to Linux in the future.

 # Development
 - Setup